Rishabh-0707/RANDOM-NAME-GENERATOR/README.md

    - Check/uncheck "Last Name" to include/exclude last names
    - Select one or more origins (English, Nordic, Celtic)

-2. Click the "Generate Name" button to create a new name
+2. Click the "Generate Name" button to create a name

 3. Use the "Copy to Clipboard" button to copy the generated name